Unbreak4ble/xbox-discord/README.md

 # xbox profile lib for discord bot
-With this piece you can view an Xbox Live user's data by image.
-Use this mini library for your discord bot
+With this lib you can view an Xbox Live user's data by image. all results are based on images.

 # required modules
 - app-xbox-live